openmultiplayer/web/frontend/docs/scripting/functions/NPC_SetNodePoint.md

 - Node must be opened before setting points
 - Point indices typically start from 0
 - Use NPC_GetNodePointPosition to retrieve point coordinates
-- Points define the navigation path for NPCs

 ## Related Functions